Paul Whelan: Arrest in Russia

-The BBC cited family members of Whelan, who said he previously bragged about knowing an agent of the FSB, and was privy to an unusual cache of personal details about his friend, including which intelligence training school he attended (biographical information typically reserved for a very close circle).
+The BBC cited family members of Whelan, who said Whelan had previously bragged about knowing an agent of the FSB, and was privy to an unusual number of personal details about his friend, including which intelligence training school he attended.
+Whelan said the man was one of his oldest friends in Russia and that he had visited this man's house the winter before his arrest.
+Whelan also said he loaned his friend 80,000 Russian rubles ($1,147; £930), and claimed it was for the wedding.
+The FSB later said that the payment was for intelligence.

-According to Whelan, his long-time friend had appeared unexpectedly in the hotel, followed by authorities, who later arrested him.
+According to Whelan, his long-time friend framed him by appearing unexpectedly in the hotel, followed by authorities, who later arrested him.
 According to attorneys for Whelan, they could not provide the name of Whelan's Russian friend due to Russian secrecy rules, but Whelan's family identified the person as Ilya Yatsenko, whom the Russian newspaper Kommersant described as a major in the FSB's Department "K", which monitors Russian economic crimes.